 It’s perfectly appropriate — and in fact required, if you follow the model Peter Kingsley describes in his wonderful book In The Dark Places of Wisdom — to do absolutely nothing.
 You can just sit or lie down in the space, secure and unseen by outsiders, without a conscious agenda of any kind.
 Spaces of sacred endarkenment, hidden away from the insanity of the world, are there to provide opportunities to experience the power that can emerge through this kind of surrender and receptivity.

 As I’ve written elsewhere, sacred endarkenment is also about resistance.
 It’s a quiet – but nonetheless powerful – form of home-and-hearth-based resistance to the countless cultural forces that dull our awareness of our embodied wisdom and inner guidance, or sabotage our ability to trust this guidance.
 Intuitive wisdom can be dulled with alcohol, work, sex, shopping, relationship melodrama, spiritual escapism…almost anything.
-When we deliberately carve out time for leisure and true self-care – right smack in the midst of a culture that values these things only inasmuch as they contribute to furthering productivity – we are improving our ability to resist capitalist mandates equating our value with our productivity, and allowing room for receptive forms of wisdom to emerge.
+When we deliberately carve out time for leisure and true self-care – right smack in the midst of a culture that values these things only inasmuch as they contribute to furthering productivity and serving capitalism – we are improving our ability to resist capitalist mandates equating our value with our productivity.
+We are allowing room for receptive forms of wisdom to emerge.

 Another thing I usually do during retreat time is experiment with dark-colored monastic garb that might be appropriate for a polytheist whose work is centered around sacred endarkenment – head coverings, veils, tunics, long skirts, robes, cloaks, prayer shawls, and prayer beads.
 If you’re on Pinterest, you can look at my Pagan monastic garb inspiration board or under the cloak and veil for some of my inspirations.
 You are welcome to dress in experimental monastic garb also.
 It isn’t required, but I’ve found it to be much more powerful than I expected in deepening my contemplative practice.